 PBF Holding Company LLC ("PBF Holding") has entered into commercial agreements with SBR for the purchase and sale of RINs and Low Carbon Fuel Standard ("LCFS") credits.
 The Agreement for the Sale and Purchase of Renewable Identification Numbers was initiated on June 1, 2023, and the Leadership for Energy Automated Processing Master Agreement for Purchasing and Selling of LCFS credits was initiated on August 1, 2023.
 Both agreements had initial terms of three months.
-Upon the expiration of the initial terms, both agreements have been, and will continue to be, automatically renewed for successive three-month periods, unless earlier terminated by the Company or SBR via written notice.
+Upon the expiration of the initial terms, both agreements have been, and may continue to be, automatically renewed for successive three-month periods unless earlier terminated by the Company or SBR via written notice at least two months in advance of expiration.